mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Liffa," she asked, "What about the wind?"
  -->

-Melna tried to ask, "The fog of war?" but the operator had already pried her hands from the listener and the lever had been lifted before she could finish.
-"Liffa!"
-A soldier held her back as another picked up the listener from the floor and gave it to Fajro.

-He yelled at Melna, "I don't know what you're up to, but it ends now!" and then immediately turned back to the microphone.
-"That's enough talk for now, Liffa.
-Let's get to work...
-What's that?...
-Oh she'll be fine.
-Let's just focus for now, okay?"

 Fajro gestured to a man at the far side of the room, who approached her with a long, thick swatch of razor jute and placed it around her mouth while Fajro held her arms.
 She fought against him, but every movement against the mask stung her cheeks.
 The jute sunk into her mouth as he tightened the mask behind her head.
 Her cheeks flushed with perspiration but she held her tongue from causing further pain.